The World of Harry Potter:

 Fics with this symbol were released after the release of ‘Harry Potter and the Half-Blood Prince’.
 This was about the point that a lot of people just up and abandoned their fics in progress.
 Given how much the material in Half-Blood Prince contradicted everything in canon, this isn’t too surprising.

 Fics with this symbol were produced after the release of ‘Harry Potter and the Deathly Hallows’.
 Even so, they may not be fully canon-compliant.
-Many such fics choose to ignore the epilogue.
+Many such fics choose to ignore the epilogue, or other elements.

 Fics with this symbol are so thoroughly AU that it doesn't make a lot of sense trying to determine just where in the chronology they veered off from the source material.